spboehm/edge-iot-simulator/README.md

 We can see the first measurements of the sensor.
 However, the edge-IoT simulator is terminating because no mqtt message broker is reachable.

-For testing purposes, start a mqtt message broker via docker: `docker run -d -p 1883:1883 -p 9001:9001 eclipse-mosquitto`
+For testing purposes, start a mqtt message broker via docker: `sudo docker run -d -p 1883:1883 -p 9001:9001 eclipse-mosquitto:1.6.15`

 Run the application again: `python3 main.py`